andralex/thenextafterc/docs/source/integration.rst

 There is a `realization <https://github.com/DigitalMars/DMDScript>`_ of the ECMA 262 (Javascript) programming language written by Walter Bright and updated by Dmitry Olshansky.

-It is also worth mentioning a popular computer games scripting language Lua.
+It is also worth mentioning the Lua programming language.
 Unlike many other libraries built on the Lua C API, `LuaD <https://github.com/JakobOvrum/LuaD>`_ does not expose the Lua stack - instead, it has wrappers for references to Lua objects, and supports seamlessly and directly converting any D type into a Lua type and vice versa.

 .. [#API] Application Programming Interface
 .. [#ABI] Application Binary Interface